 TL;DR

-1. Establish a theme with the DM that your character will reasonably interact with consistently enough for it to matter
+1. Establish a theme with the DM that your character will reasonably interact with consistently enough for it to matter2.
+Jot down 5 boxes in a row somewhere on your character sheet

 3. Label one end the desired end result (Revenge, Contentness, a Full Stomach) and the other end "Beginning" or something else that lets you know where to start.